eabglobal/minik/README.rst

     def events_view(location: str):
         return {'data': ['granfondo MD', 'Silver Spring Century']}

-This code block can be used as the body of a lambda function, as long as minik is included in the lambda package.
 Notice that there is nothing specific about the source that will eventually invoke this lambda function.
 This codeblock can be used to handle a request either from the API Gateway or from an ALB.

 .. _`target of an ALB`: https://aws.amazon.com/blogs/networking-and-content-delivery/lambda-functions-as-targets-for-application-load-balancers/